New to the weight room? This simple plan will leave you feeling fitter, stronger, and more confident.

 So, yes, you should be strength training.
 But it doesn’t need to be complicated, and it doesn’t matter if you’ve never set foot in the weight room before.
-The full-body beginner strength workout below is proof.
+The full-body strength workout for beginners below is proof.
 It was specifically designed to do two things:

 1. Target every major muscle group with just six functional exercises, meaning the movements closely resemble things you do in everyday life.

 2. Eliminate, or at least reduce, the intimidation of being new to the weight room.
 All you need is a pair of dumbbells, a medicine ball, and some floor space, so you can set up wherever you’re comfortable and do the full workout right there.

 How to Do the Strength Workout for Beginners

 With each exercise, prioritize quality over quantity.
 “Slow and steady really does win the race when it comes to strengthening the body,” Gallagher says.

 At the end of each set, you should feel like you could do one or two more reps, but no more than that.
 If you feel like you could knock out three extra reps with good form, that’s your cue to increase the amount of weight you’re using for that exercise.